QuantConnect/Lean/.vscode/readme.md

 <h3>Using VS Code Launch Options to Connect</h3>

-Now that Lean is configured for the python debugger we can make use of the programmed launch options to connect.
+Now that Lean is configured for the python debugger we can make use of the programmed launch options to connect to Lean during runtime.

-To debug we must run the program locally using the programmed task found under Terminal > Run Task > “Run Application”.
-Once Lean is started you should see the messages in Figure 2.

-If the message is displayed, use the launch option “Attach to Python”.
+Start Lean using the "Launch" option covered above.
+Once Lean starts you should see the messages in figure 2 If the message is displayed, use the launch option “Attach to Python”.
 Then press run, VS Code will now enter and debug any breakpoints you have set in your python algorithm.

 <br />